Now more than ever small businesses rely on conducting business online. However, that also leaves small businesses vulnerable to cyberattacks.

 8. Backup your data

-If you haven’t heard it yet, there is a data breach called ransomware that could disable your business framework or worse, erase all information saved on your system.
+A type of data breach called ransomware could disable your business framework or worse, erase all information saved on your system.
 What if that system contains all valuable information that serves as the backbone of your business?
 How could you restore them?
 What if you don’t have backup data available?

 As a safety precaution, always backup your data either in the cloud or on external hard drives.
-This serves as a reinforcement should there be cases of security threats.
+This serves as a reinforcement should there be a security breach.
 And in the event of an attack, you won’t lose all pertinent information keeping your business up and running.

 9. Access to restricted information

-Cybersecurity breaches happen when someone unscrupulously accesses your files or information without permission.
+Cybersecurity breaches can happen internally when someone accesses your files or information without permission.
 Aside from malware and phishing scams, keeping your sensitive data open to anyone invites vulnerability to fraudulent activities.

 10. Appoint a security expert

 The last tip on how to protect against cyber attacks is to seek help from trusted professionals.
-Owners just like you have mountain-sized loads of responsibilities and monitoring the safety of your business in the virtual world is yet another challenge that needs time and effort.
+Owners just like you have mountain-sized loads of responsibilities and monitoring the safety of your business is yet another challenge that needs time and effort.
 Furthermore, it requires great technical skills to identify real threats from false alarms.

-To prevent cyber attacks, do not take chances and seek help from security experts.
+To prevent cyberattacks, seek help from security experts.
 These experts can create a strong network for your business while preventing security gaps, as well as system loopholes.
 After all, the cost of paying a data breach is still more expensive than appointing a security expert.